earthly/website/blog/_posts/2023-06-02-logging-in-python.md

 To customize the output format and behavior of a custom logger, the `logging` module provides the `Formatter` and the `Handler` classes.
 The [`Formatter`](https://docs.python.org/3/library/logging.html#formatter-objects) is responsible for formatting the log output, while the [`Handler`](https://docs.python.org/3/library/logging.html#handler-objects) specifies where the log messages should be sent, such as the console, a file, or an HTTP endpoint.
 The [`Filter`](https://docs.python.org/3/library/logging.html#filter-objects) objects are available to provide advanced filtering capabilities for both Loggers and Handlers.

-### Understanding the Handlers and Their Role in Logging
+### Understanding Handlers and Their Role in Logging

 Handlers are responsible for defining where the log messages should be sent.
 A Handler can be thought of as a "channel" through which log messages are passed.
 When a log message is created, it is sent to the associated logger which then passes the message to its Handlers.